iamdudeman/sola-game-engine/README.md

     * option to copy camera's transform for editor preview of it?
   * Way to view all Systems and Components available
   * Way to view various EventListeners?
+  * Add sprite sheets by image ui
+    * Ability to update them later to add new sprite ids
   * build for platform
     * JavaFx
       * maybe include JRE